BIMSBbioinfo/scmaui/README.rst

 ========
-BAVARIA
+scMaui
 ========

-BAVARIA is python package that implements a Batch-adversarial Variational auto-encoder with Negative Multinomial reconstruction loss for single-cell ATAC-seq analysis.
+scMaui is python package that implements a variational auto-encoder for multi-omics data integration.
+The model is capable of handling variable numbers input and output modalities as well as missing modalities.
+The model also features a range of log-likelihood implementations for determining the reconstruction loss, including the negative binomial or the negative multinomial model.

 .. image:: scmaui_scheme.svg
   :width: 600

-In particular, the model can be used to extract a latent feature representation of a cell which can be used for downstream analysis tasks, including cell cluster, cell identification, etc.
 The package is freely available under a GNU Lesser General Public License v3 or later (LGPLv3+)

 Installation